yuhuan-wu/LRFormer/README.md

 ## Pretrained Models & Results

 We provide pretrained models on three popular semantic segmentation datasets.
 The following tables summarize the performance (FLOPs, parameter count, and mIoU) of our LRFormer and LRFormer+ variants.

+Our core model file (LRFormer backbone) is [located here](https://github.com/yuhuan-wu/LRFormer/blob/master/mmseg/models/backbones/lrformer.py).
+Optionally, you can replace the backbone of your own model with LRFormer for better performance.

 ### ADE20K (Validation)